Cephel/4chan-webm-maker/README.md

 Features
 --------
+- Simple drag and drop functionality.
+No messing around with the command line and arguments.
-- Automatic ffmpeg lookup.
+- Automatic ffmpeg.exe lookup.
 No modifying of your PATH variable necessary.
 - Automatic quality settings to attempt to max out file size limitations on 4chan ( ie. "tries to make it look as good as possible". )
-- Automatic downscaling to 720p for viewing pleasure, while retaining aspect ratio.
 - Length of desired webm video rendering easily changable due to on screen prompts.
 No editing of video files to "prime" them for webm usage necessary.
 - Video offset for start of webm video rendering easily changable with simple onscreen prompts.
 No cutting up video files prior to rendering them as webm necessary.
+- Resolution setup completely automated, just put in the desired vertical resolution and the script does the rest.
+Maintains aspect ratio aswell.

 Usage
 -----